Nottingham City Council has plans to dramatically transform and regenerate the Broadmarsh area of Nottingham city centre.

 - Changing Canal Street to a pedestrian friendly area, with reduced traffic and a more welcoming space to the city

-- The creation of a brand new flagship Skills Hub for the city by New College Nottingham and Central College Nottingham to the east of Middle Hill, which will serve nearly 20,000 students
+- The creation of a brand new flagship City Hub for the city by New College Nottingham and Central College Nottingham to the east of Middle Hill, which will serve 4,000 students a year

 - Linking this part of the city to Nottingham Castle which will be transformed into a world-class destination, hosting 400,000 visitors annually

-These developments, which collectively represent a £250m investment in the city, are expected to boost the local economy by over £1.1 billion per decade, create nearly 3,000 jobs for local people and attract an extra three million people a year to the city, bringing with them an estimated £25m increase in spending.
+These developments, which collectively represent a £250m investment in the city, are expected to boost the local economy by over £1.1 billion per decade, create nearly 3,000 jobs for local people and attract an extra three million people a year to the city.

 How long will the transformation of the Broadmarsh take and how will the improvements be carried out?